 Congenital erythrocytosis is present at birth and is usually caused by an inherited genetic disorder that affects the affinity of hemoglobin for oxygen or the response to hypoxia.
 (Hemoglobin is the molecule that carries oxygen within red blood cells .
 Hypoxia is when the level of oxygen in the blood is low.)
 These inherited genetic disorders are rare, but they are suspected when a person with erythrocytosis has family members who are also affected.

 In relative erythrocytosis, there are not any extra red blood cells, but they seem to be at a high concentration because there is less fluid (plasma) in the bloodstream.
-The low plasma level can result from burns, vomiting, diarrhea, drinking an inadequate amount of fluids, and the use of drugs that speed elimination of salt and water by the kidneys (diuretics)
+The low plasma level can result from burns, vomiting, diarrhea, drinking an inadequate amount of fluids, or the use of drugs that speed elimination of salt and water by the kidneys (diuretics).

 Symptoms of Erythrocytosis